firehawkvfx/firehawk/README.md

 But I do want to provide a path to get started for TDs that want to contribute, learn terraform, and are not afraid to push their bash skills in a shell further and learn new tools.

 So for those that are comfortable with a challenge at this early stage and want to help develop, I’d recommend learning Terraform and Ansible.
 Terraform is how we will define our infrastructure.
 Ansible (though not implemented at this time of writing) is how openFirehawk will be able go forward provisioning / configuring systems in a more modular fashion.
-Currently
+Currently provisioning is done in terraform over ssh, and it has a dependency on your open vpn connection to the access server to be working before any nodes in the private subnet can be provisioned, which ansible will re

 If you are totally new to this and you think its a lot to learn, I recommend just passively putting these tutorials on without necesarily following the steps to just expose yourself to the concepts and get an overview.
 Going through the steps yourself is obviously better though.